olive-ai-work/contractorio/README.md

 - `matchPatient` should the `subscriber` match the patient thats been generated? (besides subscriber specific information)
 - `procCodesRange` Whats the minimum number and maximum number of procedure codes you want to generate?
 - `diagnosisCodesRange` Whats the minimum number and maximum number of diagnosis codes you want to generate?
+- `output` The folder you want the output of contractorio to go to

 Here are the defaults: